prosha1/Polarimeter/README.md

 # Polarimeter
-Collection of Jupyter scripts to do automated polarization measurements
+Collection of Jupyter scripts to do automated polarization measurements.
+The theoretical background is explained in the bachelor thesis.